nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 **A**: Navigate to `Priority` tab, click the `Clear All` button.
 There will be a confirmation prompt upon doing so, click to confirm that you want to clear the tasks with that tag.

 **Q**: Will I get reminded if the deadlines of tasks are nearing?<br>
-**A**: For tasks that are due in 24 hours, there will be a notification in the system tray reminding you of the task.a
+**A**: For tasks that are due in 24 hours, there will be a notification in the system tray reminding you of the task.

 ## 4. Command Summary